GispoCoding/pytest-qgis/README.md

 ### Markers

-* `qgis_show_map` lets developer inspect the QGIS map visually at the teardown of the test.  **NOTE**: This marker is still experimental and layer order might differ if using layers with different coordinate systems.
+* `qgis_show_map` lets developer inspect the QGIS map visually at the teardown of the test.
 Full signature of the marker is:
   ```python
   @pytest.mark.qgis_show_map(timeout: int = 30, add_basemap: bool = False, zoom_to_common_extent: bool = True, extent: QgsRectangle = None)